 Students, faculty, and staff of Widener Law Commonwealth and Widener University are entitled to borrow circulating items.

 Law School alumni may obtain an alumni card and may borrow up to six items.
 Members of the bar may obtain a visitor's card and may borrow up to three circulating items.

 Library materials may be renewed by logging into your library account.

 The mission of the Law Library is to serve the faculty, students, and staff of the Law School.
 We also welcome visitors who wish to conduct legal research.

 To provide a safe and respectful environment that is free of disruptive behavior for collaborative and individual study and research, the Law Library expects all library users to abide by the following code of conduct:

 Patrons may not remove library items without proper checkout.
 Checkout privileges are extended to Widener Law Commonwealth students, faculty, staff, and alumni.
 Members of the bar may also obtain borrowing privileges.

 The Widener Law Commonwealth Library considers all offers of gifts of materials; however, we will only accept donations of material we believe will enhance our collection.
-When a donation is accepted, a full inventory of the donation is made and included in a letter of acknowledgment.
-No monetary evaluations of donations are made.
 Once accepted, a gift becomes the property of the Law Library and its disposition is determined by the Law Library.